stefan-kolb/jaxws-samples/README.md

 Build with `gradle war` and manually deploy to a Tomcat instance.

 ### Standalone
 The standalone project uses `javax.xml.ws.Endpoint` to run a server instance.
 It is the simplest way to expose an experimental JAX-WS Web service.
+Run the project via `gradlew deployment-styles:standalone:run`.
 The Web service should be available at `http://localhost:8080/standalone/GreetingsService`.

 ## WS-client
 Demonstrates the usage of the *wsimport* tool to generate Web Services interfaces and clients using a top-down approach.
 First run the [*java-first:custom*](#java-first) project in order to be able to access the service with the wsimport client.
 Use `gradle run` to run the web services test client.